-1. If the vacancy still exists, post the vacancy within ten (10) days for all rural carriers (regular carriers, parttime flexible rural carriers, substitutes, and RCAs with service in excess of one (1) year as an RCA) within the district.
+- 1. If the vacancy still exists, post the vacancy within ten (10) days for all rural carriers (regular carriers, parttime flexible rural carriers, substitutes, and RCAs with service in excess of one (1) year as an RCA) within the district.
 The notice shall be posted for fifteen (15) days at each office within the district.
-The posted notice shall clearly state the method(s) to be used for eligible rural carriers to submit bids, e.g., written, telephone, computer and/or other automated method.
-For written bids, the notice will state to whom the bid form is to be sent and the deadline for receipt of the form.
-Bids may only be withdrawn during the 15-day posting period

-- 2. The notice shall state whether a USPS vehicle will be provided, identify the official position identification number, the route number, length, classification, number of boxes, number of stops, the volume factor, the day of the week of the authorized relief day, whether the route is a seasonal route and physical and other requirements, including possession of a valid State driver's license and, if necessary, a certificate of vehicle familiarization and safe operation. - 3.
+The posted notice shall clearly state the method(s) to be used for eligible rural carriers to submit bids.
+Bids may only be withdrawn during the 15 day posting period. - 2.
+The notice shall state whether a USPS vehicle will be provided, identify the official position identification number, the route number, length, classification, number of boxes, number of stops, the volume factor, the day of the week of the authorized relief day, whether the route is a seasonal route and physical and other requirements, including possession of a valid State driver's license and, if necessary, a certificate of vehicle familiarization and safe operation. - 3.
 The order of consideration for district postings shall be: - a.
 Regular rural carriers based on the seniority of the carrier.
 Regular carriers who share the same seniority would then be considered by applying Article 12.2.B.1b.
-(1) through (6). - b.
+(1) through (6).

+- b.
 Part-time flexible rural carriers based on longest period of continuous service as a part-time flexible rural carrier.
 Part-time flexible rural carriers who share the same length of continuous service as a part-time flexible rural carrier would then be considered by applying Article 12.2.B.2 a. through f. - c.
 Substitute rural carriers based on the longest period of continuous service as a substitute rural carrier and auxiliary rural carrier, unless another substitute rural carrier is deemed to be substantially better qualified.
 Substitutes who share the same length of continuous service as a substitute rural carrier would then be considered by applying Article 12.2.B.3.a.
 (1) through (5). - d.
 Rural carrier associates having one year continuous service as an RCA and having accrued the longest period of continuous service as an RCA, unless another RCA is deemed to be substantially better qualified.
 RCAs who share the same length of continuous service would then be considered by applying Article 12.2.B.3.b.
-(1) through (6).

-4. The posted route shall be awarded within ten (10) days to the senior qualified bidder.
+(1) through (6). - 4.
+The posted route shall be awarded within ten (10) days to the senior qualified bidder.
 The employee shall be placed in the new assignment within twenty-one (21) days of being designated the successful bidder, except in the month of December.
 If the 21 days expires in December, management may make the placement in December, but in no case will the placement be delayed past the beginning of the first full pay period in January.